vpc-ccg/tksm/README.md

 - `size`: Filters molecules w.r.t their size [<, >, <=, >= , ==, !=].
 - `locus`: is similar to `samtools view` selection.
 If any of the molecule's intervals overlaps with the specified location or range, TKSM will consider the condition fulfilled.
 - `id`: Check if id of a molecule matches the given regular expression ([Ecmascript](https://en.cppreference.com/w/cpp/regex/ecmascript) format)
+- `rand`: Randomly split the molecules with the given probability
 Examples:

 - `-c "info CB"`: Checks if a molecule has a non-empty `CB` comment